cu-swe4s-fall-2020/python-refresher-anmc9115/README.md

    * ADD: `get_daily_rates.py` which uses hash tables to print daily rates for counties in a certain state
    * CHANGE: functional and unit tests updated
+* v7.0
+   * ADD: `Snakefile` used for `snakemake` workflow functionality
+   * CHANGE: update `get_daily_rates.py` to prepare txt files for plotting
+   * ADD: Plotting functionality for daily rate distribution in counties in a state
+   * ADD: Plotting functionality for deaths vs population scatter plot in counties